The beginner's guide to investment Five-step guide to diversification

 Find out more: The Which? investment portfolios - see how weightings in different countries might look for different risk profiles

 Step 4: Company

 Don’t just invest in one company.
 It might hit bad times or even go bust.
 Spread your investments across a range of different companies.

 The same can be said for bonds and property.
-One of the best ways to do this is via a collective investment scheme.
+One of the best ways to do this is via a unit trust or Oeic fund.
 They will invest in a basket of different shares, bonds, properties or currencies to spread risk around.
 In the case of equities, this might 40 to 60 shares in one country, stock market or sector.

 With a bond fund, you might be invested in 200 different bonds.
 This will be much more cost effective than recreating it on your own and help diversify your portfolio.

 Find out more: Fund supermarkets reviewed - how to invest in cheap funds

 Holding too many assets might be more detrimental to your portfolio than good.
 If you over diversify, you might not end up losing much money, but you may be holding back your capacity for growth as you’ll have such small proportions of your money in different investments to see much in the way of positive results.

 It’s usually recommended that you hold no more than 30 investments (be it shares or bonds).
 If you're investing in funds, 15 to 20 should be a maximum.